Kanchenjunga Trek in April: All You Need To Know

 The trek up Kanchenjunga from the south is less popular and more difficult than the others.
 It begins in Taplejung or Suketar and travels south to the Kanchenjunga South Base Camp and the Yalung Glacier.
 Experience the rich cultural diversity of the area as the trail winds past isolated communities.

 Starting usually from Oktang or Pangpema, the Kanchenjunga North Base Camp Trek reaches Kanchenjunga from the north.
 Similar in duration to the Base Camp Trek, it provides breathtaking vistas of the north face of Kanchenjunga.
-It provides amazing views of many tall peaks, such as Tent Peak, Jannu (Kumbhakarna), and of course Kanchenjunga.
+It provides amazing views of many tall peaks, such as Tent Peak, Jannu (Kumbhakarna), and, of course, Kanchenjunga.

 Kanchenjunga Trek weather during April